 At Arizona Pain, we have comprehensive pain management and chiropractic treatment protocols especially designed for those with car accident injuries.

-When you make your appointment, our highly qualified, board-certified pain management specialists will conduct a thorough physical examination that may include palpation, X-rays to look for injuries to the bones, and MRIs to check for soft tissue damage.
+When you make your appointment, our highly qualified, board-certified pain management specialists will conduct a thorough physical examination.

 We will also evaluate you for other symptoms of car accident injuries, including:

 Our pain management specialists will evaluate all of your symptoms and review the circumstances of the car accident before developing a holistic, comprehensive plan to treat all injuries.

 - Cervical steroid injection